Business Tips From Bikers

 1. Look at where you want to go and not at where you are heading.

 For a rider, that seems like an unnatural thing to do.
 We want to see what our bike is doing and what kind of road we are approaching.
 But a good rider knows to keep his eyes fixed on the road he wants to be on around the curve and not on the immediate pavement of the curve itself.
 That may mean having our heads looking at a 45 to 90 degree angle away from the direction the bike is heading.
 All good riders know that the bike will follow our vision.
 Our eyes will tell the bike where to go and almost immediately we will be heading in a new direction.
+The best thing a business owner can do is the same thing: keep your eyes on where you want your business to go and not where it is at the present moment.
+If your business is heading into an unprofitable curve, look at where it can be; where it should be going and start heading in that direction.
+There are many stories of small home based businesses that look like nothing.
+But the businessperson had a dream of what a large, successful, thriving business looked like and they kept moving in that direction.
+Before they knew it, their business followed their eyes.

 2. Don’t apply the brakes.

+One of the worst things a rider can do when the curve gets “hairy” is to apply the brakes.
+It actually causes the rider to lose more control of the bike.
+The best riders actually lean harder and accelerate.
+Applying the gas will really cause the bike to master the curve more carefully and be safer.
+I know it sounds strange, but the same thing happens in business.
 Many business owners panic and apply the brakes to their business when a curve in the road appears.
 Instead of thinking of new and creative ways to increase sales when cash flow gets scrawny, they start thinking of all the ways to “throttle back” by laying off people, selling their assets, and going into survival mode.
 Instead of leaning harder into the adversity, they let up and lose all the momentum they had accumulated.
 Bob Proctor in his brilliant series “Power Principles for Creating More Wealth” says to attack when times of lack seem to be approaching.
 There were actually people who made money during the great depression.
 Why?
 They saw the scary curve, conquered the fear, leaned harder and hit the gas.
 And lastly,

 3. Enjoy the trip.